cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Should the result only be `*`, set the load operation of the link to be `/`

 ### Step 7 - Parent to Satellite deduction
-Must be applied to all satellites, that have no operation yet:
+Must be applied to all satellites, that have no operation yet ( satellites with only "*" mappings):
 - Add all operations of the parent
 Result:
-- every table should have its appropriate list of load operations now
+- every table should now have its appropriate list of load operations

 ### Step 8 - Final check
 - compiler crosscheck: all tables must have at least one load operation.
 Single `*` or one or more relation names